A lab-based test of the gravitational redshift with a miniature clock network: Discussion

-We perform a blinded, precision test of the gravitational redshift on the sub-centimeter scale with 5 spatially multiplexed ensembles of ${}^{87}$Sr. We observe a gravitational redshift for millimeter to centimeter scale differences in height, and find that it is consistent with the gravitational redshift expected from general relativity to within $1\sigma$ total uncertainty.
+In conclusion, we perform a blinded, precision test of the gravitational redshift on the sub-centimeter scale with 5 spatially multiplexed ensembles of ${}^{87}$Sr. We observe a gravitational redshift for millimeter to centimeter scale differences in height, and find that it is consistent with the expected general relativity gravitational redshift to within $1\sigma$ total uncertainty.
+Our result is inconsistent with zero gravitational redshift at a 4.9 $\sigma$ confidence level and constrains deviations from the redshift predicted by general relativity to $0.13\pm0.23$ for mm to cm scale height differences.
 We demonstrate a gravitational redshift measurement resolution of 1.3~mm.
 Our results highlight the use of the spatially multiplexed ensemble techniques for achieving long coherence times and low differential instabilities without the need for a state-of-the-art clock laser, and demonstrate its utility for characterization of spatially varying systematic shifts in optical lattice clocks on the sub-centimeter scale and at the $10^{-19}$ level.
-These results pave the way for relativistic geodesy at the sub-centimeter scale with optical atomic clocks~\cite{Delva_ProspectsGeo_2013,takano_geopotential_2016,lion_determinationGeo_2017,grotti_geodesy_2018,mcgrew_atomic_2018}, the realization of entanglement enhanced clocks~\cite{Gil_spinsqueezing_2014,Pedrozo_entanglement_2020,VanDamme_squeezing_2021}, and explorations of the interplay between quantum mechanics and gravity~\cite{entanglement_gravity_1975,indirect_quantumgravity_1981}.
+These results represent an important milestone along the way to gravitational potential measurements at the sub-centimeter scale with optical atomic clocks~\cite{Delva_ProspectsGeo_2013,takano_geopotential_2016,lion_determinationGeo_2017,grotti_geodesy_2018,mcgrew_atomic_2018}, and explorations of the interplay between quantum mechanics and gravity~\cite{entanglement_gravity_1975,indirect_quantumgravity_1981,Zych_Proper_Time}.

-{\bf Table 1.
-Fractional frequency gradients and corresponding uncertainties.} Uncertainties are quoted as 1$\sigma$ standard deviations.
-For each systematic effect, more discussion can be found in the Methods. $^a$ The BBR shift and second-order Zeeman shift are corrected for each measurement, here the weighted averaged values across all 14 measurements are listed. $^b$ The density shift and bias error from ellipse fitting are corrected for each pairwise clock comparison individually, and do not depend linearly on spatial separation.